 Give Over Thine Own Willing is her setting of a 1661 quote by Isaac Penington.

-Our Life Is Love is Paulette’s setting to Penington’s 1667 Letter to Friends at Amersham.
+Our Life Is Love is Paulette’s setting to words taken from Penington’s 1667 Letter to Friends at Amersham.

 Tony Biggin & Alec Davison